mr-keep-it-simple/slate/source/notes.md

 - Mon 02-11: 2hrs Building static html version.
 New documentation added.
 Dark theme added
 - Tue 03-11: 2hrs Continuation of documentation.
 Load and Upload methods added to CloudStore doc
 - Wed 04-11: 2hrs Discussion of structure, layout, styling and further dev tasks.
 Modification of layout and further styling
-- Thu 05-11: 1.5hrs Continuation of documentation and tidying up of code examples to change from Greenhouse to Shopping List
+- Thu 05-11: 2hrs Continuation of documentation and tidying up of code examples to change from Greenhouse to Shopping List
-- Mon 09-11: 4.5hrs Added Media documentation, corrected mistakes and extended Data File documentation.
+- Mon 09-11: 4hrs Added Media documentation, corrected mistakes and extended Data File documentation.
 Added documentation for new dashboard UI
 - Tue 10-11: 2hrs Finish up of first version of documentation
 - Wed 18-11: 4hrs Discussed status and next steps.
 Made changes to text and images
 - Thu 19-11: 1hr Change all refs for admin control panel to admin dashboard; Updated all pictures of admin dashboard; Updated password protection and tidied up more of the document
-- Mon 20-11: 2hrs Fixes to callback changes.
+- Mon 23-11: 2hrs - Fixes to callback changes.
 Updated image and text for overview.
 Fixed other small changes
+- Tue 24-11: 2hrs - Fixes.
+Changed ShowPopup to console.warn and console.log.
+Removed instances of app.
+Changed cloud = CreateCloudStore to cloud = new CloudStore